ministryofjustice/bootstrap-cfn/docs/ses_acm_validation.md

 receive mail on since it doesnt have cloudformation support, but luckily this is straightforward.

+> Note, SES may bounce emails when sending to meta-email addresses such as for groups.
+See `the SES FAQ <http://docs.aws.amazon.com/ses/latest/DeveloperGuide/e-faq-bn.html>`_ for more details.

 Setup SES on the mail domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~